myhdl/myhdl/doc/source/manual/rtl.rst

 RTL (Register Transfer Level) is a modeling abstraction level that is typically used to write synthesizable models.
+:dfn:`Synthesis` refers to the process by which an HDL description is automatically compiled into an implementation for an ASIC or FPGA.
 This chapter describes how MyHDL supports it.